 Kimberly Waigwa is a recent graduate from the University of Arizona’s Fred Fox School of Music, holding a Bachelor of Music in Choral Music Education as well as a Bachelor of Arts in Creative Writing.
 With aspirations to stand out as a high caliber, high energy, and multifaceted educator and conductor, Kimberly has sought to gain a multitude of different musical experiences and leadership opportunities such as Interim Director of the St. Nicholas and After School Music Program Choirs as well as assistant director of the LGBTQA chorus Desert Voices, with which she made her national conducting debut at the 2016 GALA Choruses Festival in Denver, Colorado.
 Most notably from the last year, Kimberly was selected as 1 of 8 undergraduates to participate in the Inaugural Undergraduate Masterclass at the 2017 American Choral Directors Association’s National Conference in Minneapolis, Minnesota where she was honored and privileged to work with both clinician Dr. Ann Howard Jones and the Luther College Collegiate Chorale.
+She also was chosen as the ACE Outstanding New Choral Educator of the Year for 2018.
+The award was presented on February 2 at the

 Kimberly has conducted and sang with the Helios Ensemble, is the Choir Director at Salpointe Catholic High School, and serves as Music Director at Mountain Vista Unitarian Universalist Congregation.
 Over the summer of 2017 she also returned for a second year with Audivi Vocem Conductors Choir, a summer conducting institute in which she conducted selections from Vivaldi’s Gloria with both choir and orchestra.